Mukesh-99/sense_of_agency/README.md

 # sense-of-agency

-Sessions testing a sense of agency with BrainGate's iBCI system, intended to be launched on the user's computer, and interacted with using BG Home.
+Code for implementing a BrainGate research session exploring a sense of agency with BrainGate's iBCI system (intended to be launched on the user's computer, and interacted with using BG Home).

  <br />